dengel29/dan-fyi/source/logs/2018-11-29-article-workflow.html.markdown

 5. Copy the MD article into my project
 6. Preview then publish!

-This affords me a lot of flexibility despite the lack of CMS.
+This affords me a lot of flexibility despite the lack of a full-blown CMS.
 For instance, if I want to publish a blog post featuring some media I haven’t used in previous articles, I can just deal with the styling when I have to.
 And because all articles use the article_layout which all use the same stylesheet, I’ll have that for the next instance I use that type of media.

 I also get all the nice little benefits of Middleman’s blog extension, namely the customizable front-matter, the ability to ‘unpublish’ an article without deleting it, all without relying on a chunky CMS.
 This way I can focus on the content, be 100% in control of the style and create new articles with ease.